 - For owners who use the engine for commercial gain, this includes but is not limited to fishing boats, work boats, charter boats and hire boats the warranty found within our General Terms of Tender and Sales prevails.

-Owners will receive a 5 year warranty from date of the invoice from Beta Marine Ltd or an authorised Dealer, Distributor, Boat Builder or Installation engineer or 1000 operating hours, whichever comes first.
+- Commercial applications: 1 year from date of the invoice from Beta Marine Ltd or 1000 operating hours whichever comes first.

 Over and above the warranty found within our General Terms of Tender and Sales the following criteria will apply